 Thank you, Vanessa, Jessica, and Deborah!

 So there you have it – the answer to the question, “How is Pinterest management different from being a VA?” and so much more.
 Do you think you might want to get started as Pinterest VA and work your way up to Pinterest management?
-Start building your skills today with the free Pinterest Prep book.

-You can also join the waitlist for Become a Pinterest VA Today! and be notified as soon as the course opens again.
+You can join the waitlist for Become a Pinterest VA Today! and be notified as soon as the course opens again.
 It will teach you the ins and outs of what you need to know to start your own PVA journey.
 And while you’re waiting for the next enrollment period, be sure to check out the review of Become a Pinterest VA Today!, Part I of the Pinterest VA group interview series, and also my interview with Kristin Larsen, co-creator of the course.

 Have questions?
 Leave them below…